 '''

 RegionName, //NameString=>OperationRegion

 AccessType, //AccessTypeKeyword

 LockRule, //LockRuleKeyword

-UpdateRule //UpdateRuleKeyword - omitted
+UpdateRule //UpdateRuleKeyword - ignored

 ) {FieldUnitList}

 '''

 - RegionName specifies the operation region name previously defined for the device. - AccessType must be set to BufferAcc.
 This indicates that access to field elements will be done using a region-specific data buffer.
-For this access type, the field handler is not aware of the data buffer's contents and must copy the entire buffer bi-directionally (see section 14.6, "Declaring an SMBus Data Buffer"). - LockRule indicates if access to this operation region requires acquisition of the Global Lock for synchronization.
+For this access type, the field handler is not aware of the data buffer's contents which may be of any size.
+When a field of this type is used as the source argument in an operation it simply evaluates to a buffer.
+When used as the destination, however, the buffer is passed bi-directionally to allow data to be returned fromwrite operations.
+The modified buffer then becomes the execution result of that operation.
+This is slightly different than the normal case in which the execution result is the same as the value written to the destination.
+Note that the source is never changed, since it could be a read only object (see section 14.6, "Declaring an SMBus Data Buffer" and section 16.2.3.4, "Opcode Terms"). - LockRule indicates if access to this operation region requires acquisition of the Global Lock for synchronization.
 This field should be set to Lock on system with firmware that may access the SMBus, and NoLock otherwise. - UpdateRule is not applicable to SMBus operation regions since each virtual register is accessed in its entirety.
-This field is omitted from all SMBus field definitions.
+This field is ignored for all SMBus field definitions.